bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 #### Supported modalities, quantitative maps and grouped scan collections

-Anatomical imaging data comes in different flavors.
-An anatomical image may be one of the commonly used conventional MRI modalities (e.g. T1-weighted image) or may belong to the family of parametric quantitative maps (e.g. T1 map).
+The term anatomical imaging data spans a broad range of structural MRI applications.
+These applications share in common the ability to convey substantial information about the imaged anatomy, but differ by the nature of the data they create.
+The main distinction can be drawn between anatomical imaging data those report `conventional MRI contrasts` (i.e. weightings) in
+an arbitrary gray-scale range and those provide quantitative parameters characterizing underlying tissue properties.
+The latter type of anatomical imaging data is commonly referred as `quantitative MRI (qMRI) maps`.

-There are also cases where multiple images are collected by purposefully varying scan parameters.
-These grouped scan collections are processed for deriving parametric quantitative maps or enhancing certain contrast properties.
-In this kind of applications, every constituent image of a given grouped scan collection is addressed by an abbreviation of its grouping condition (e.g. MPM, VFA etc.).
+There are also cases where multiple anatomical images are collected by purposefully varying MRI acquisition parameters.
+These `grouped scan collections` are processed for deriving qMRI maps or enhancing certain contrast properties.
+Every constituent of a `grouped scan collection` is addressed by the same
+group abbreviation, as their intended use becomes meaningful when considered collectively.

-Given the broad scope of anatomical imaging data, a key label (e.g. modality) for its naming cannot semantically hold ture for all the cases outlined above.
-To circumvent this problem, the `_suffix`  entity is used for identifying anatomical imaging data, as it does not have a key label.
+Given the broad scope of anatomical imaging data, one key label (e.g. modality) cannot identify semantic attributes of all the data types outlined above.
+To circumvent this problem, the `_suffix`  entity is used for identifying anatomical imaging data, as it does not require the use of a key label.

 #### The `_suffix` entity